ahmadtheswe/hands-on-flutter_local_notifications/README.md

 ```

 ## Conclusion
 This project serves as a simple demonstration of how to use the `flutter_local_notifications` package to display local notifications in a Flutter application.
 The `NotificationService` class encapsulates the logic for managing notifications, and the app provides a user interface for triggering notifications.

-Here are some example images of the app in action:
+Here are some example images of the app in action,

 You will see the following app after running the project:

 <img src="example/image-1.png" alt="Example Image 1" width="250" />

 When you click the "Show Notification" button, a notification will appear in the notification tray: